 I could accept the fact that the reassigned Spanish River High School principal is not himself a Holocaust denier.
-But I cannot accept that any school leader, teacher, or anyone directly involved in the education of students would not commit to stating that the Holocaust was historical fact just because a student might not believe it is.
+But I cannot accept that any school leader, teacher, or anyone directly involved in the education of students would not commit to stating that the Holocaust was historical fact just because a student, or worse, a parent, might not believe it is.

 As educators, we do our best in the classroom to disseminate information to students.
 We are, however, not in control of the belief systems of our students.
-Merely looking at the number of students who’ve passed through my classroom, some for three full years, while I appreciate their contributions, I cannot condone everything they say or do.
-(Don’t even get me started on the conversations that spill over from gamer sessions into trumpet sectionals.)
+Merely looking at the number of students who’ve passed through my classroom, some for three full years, I appreciate their contributions but I cannot condone everything they say or do.
+(Don’t even get me started on the conversations I hear that spill over from online gamer sessions into trumpet sectionals.)

 But I have control over what happens in my classroom.
 The buck as well as the hateful & ahistorical utterances stop with me.
 I zap it out whenever I hear it.
 As Dr. Cliff Madsen would say, “You control the environment that in turn controls you.”
 Even if we take long side quests into discussing history & racism, we talk about it.
+We don’t just move on.
 And we watch The Sound of Music as more than just a day-after-concert lesson plan.

-My fear is that if this came to light in a heavily Jewish area like Boca Raton, what is happening in email exchanges between parents or students and administrators or teachers all over the country?
+My fear is that if this information came to light in a heavily Jewish area like Boca Raton, we don’t know what is happening in email exchanges between parents or students and administrators or teachers all over the country.
 What sort of history & media literacy is being taught in rural schools, where families do not cover up their swastika tattoos in the car line?

 What we must teach, instead of controversy just for the what-about-it’s sake, is history as well as we can define it.
 We should speak directly to people who experienced it first hand.
 We should continue to study it, continue to encourage scholarship, and more than all of this, we should not cannot genocide.